Crawl Budget Optimization: Make Every Bot Visit Count

 1. Serve Pre-rendered HTML to Bots

 The most impactful optimization: give bots static HTML instead of JavaScript.
-This eliminates the rendering step entirely.
+This eliminates the rendering step entirely and aligns your setup with the broader prerendering strategy described in What Is Prerendering.

 2. Clean Up Your Sitemap